-The marketing field is a wide umbrella for many speciality areas from SEO and social media to brand management and user experience.
+The marketing field is a wide umbrella for many specialty areas from SEO and social media to brand management and user experience.
 In fact, there are over 100 different types of marketing.
 What type of brand you need managed also matters.
 Running a political social media campaign is different than a campaign for a business.
-On top of that you have the choice of hiring a freelancer, agency, or in-house.
+On top of that, you have the choice of hiring a freelance marketing professional, agency, or in-house.

 We know, it’s a lot to consider just to hire a marketer for your business!

 That’s why we’ve put together this guide to help you not only define what type of marketer your business needs but give you resources and tips on how to find them.

 Today, the majority of marketing skills you should look for are in the digital space.
 Over the last decade, online advertising and marketing has become a major focus for businesses.
 Below is a list of the different types of skills a digital marketing person can possess.

-A social media marketer will have a wide knowledge of managing and creating content, engaging, and analyzing results in order to grow your business' social media following on various platforms such as Twitter, Instagram, Facebook and Pinterest.
-They may also have influencer marketing experience in setting up partnerships and engaging with brand advocates.
+A social media marketer will have a wide knowledge of managing and creating content, engaging, and analyzing results in order to grow your business' social media following on various platforms such as Twitter, Instagram, Facebook, and Pinterest.
+Social media marketers may also have influencer marketing experience in setting up partnerships and engaging with brand advocates.

 A paid marketer is specialized in managing a company’s paid digital media strategy and how to target your ideal customers through a “pay per click” model such as Google Adwords and Facebook Ads.

 A content marketer will have experience identifying and creating content that will attract and engage your target audience.
-They will have experience developing, editing, and managing content such as blog articles, landing pages, and social media posts.
+Content marketers will have experience developing, editing, and managing content such as blog articles, landing pages, and social media posts.

-An email marketer is responsible for managing an organizations’ email marketing campaigns, developing engaging email content, and maximising revenue opportunities from the companies CRM and customer database.
+An email marketer is responsible for managing an organizations’ email marketing campaigns, developing engaging email content, and maximizing revenue opportunities from the companies CRM and customer database.